Latency is defined as, "The time interval between initiating a query, transmission, or process, and receiving or detecting the results."

 interval

 as a fail-safe.
-This is due to the fact the transaction does not rely on a
+This is because the transaction does not rely on a

 network or external signal to indicate whether or not it should attempt to